Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 ### Review
 In this lab, you have completed:
-- Create New Table
+- Creating a New Table and importing the Data
-- Import Data